FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/dcs_instance_v1.html.markdown

 * `network_id` - (Optional, conflict with `subnet_id`) Network ID.
 Changing this creates a new instance.

-* `available_zones` - (Required) IDs of the AZs where cache nodes reside.
+* `available_zones` - (Required) IDs or Names of the AZs where cache nodes reside.
 For details on how to query AZs, see Querying AZ Information.
     Changing this creates a new instance.

-* `product_id` - (Required) Product ID used to differentiate DCS instance types.
+* `product_id` - (Optional) Product ID used to differentiate DCS instance types.
 For example now there are following values available:

 	- dcs.memcached.master_standby-h,
 	- dcs.memcached.master_standby-m,